 It is usually dependent on the underlying disease.
-Hypotonia, ataxia, and ocular movement disorders are related in patients with a isolated macrocerebellum 1,2.
+Hypotonia, ataxia, and ocular movement disorders are related in patients with an isolated macrocerebellum 1,2.

 The aetiology is unknown.
-For some authors it is not considered an independent entity, but a manifestation of different conditions 2,3.
-For others is a cerebellar response to the elaboration of growth factors intended to augment the slow development of cerebral structures 1.
+For some authors, it is not considered as an independent entity, but a manifestation of different conditions 2,3.
+For others, it is a cerebellar response to the elaboration of growth factors intended to augment the slow development of cerebral structures 1.

-There is no malformation, only a diffusely enlarged cerebellum, especially due to cerebellar hemispheres cortical gray matter 2,3.
+There is no malformation, only a diffusely enlarged cerebellum, especially due to cerebellar hemispheres cortical grey matter 2,3.

 - 1. Bodensteiner JB, Schaefer GB, Keller GM et-al. Macrocerebellum: neuroimaging and clinical features of a newly recognized condition.
 J. Child Neurol.
 1997;12 (6): 365-8.
 Pubmed citation